My Career: From Start to Finnish

 “The ecosystem for startups is very well-established.”

-3. What has changed about Finland since I have lived here is… the level of diversity.
+the level of diversity.
 When I came to Finland 15 years ago, in the early 2000s, I was a teenager and I think at that time even Helsinki seemed like it did not have that many foreigners coming from Asia.
 I remember vividly walking on the street and having people stare at me and feeling much more alienated at that time.
 Then at some point, all of this diversity just started happening, and it has been such joy to witness this transformation and to see Finland become more diverse.
 Because, I think, one of the biggest things Finland has suffered from in the past is lack of diversity.
 I feel that diversity is one of the most important, if not the most important factors for business and innovation – because it allows people to bring in different attitudes and backgrounds to solving a problem.

-4. The best way to enjoy the weekend after a working week is… to switch yourself off from work.
+to switch yourself off from work.
 This a thing that Finns are very good at.
 It is very hard for a foreigner such as myself to switch off after a working week, especially for an Asian who is used to working nine to ten hours a day, six days a week.
 I learnt that the reason we work hard is for our loved ones, to provide them with bread and butter.
 At the end of the day, the reason for working hard is that we can spend time with our loved ones and provide them with a good life.

-5. What I find surprising about working in Finland is… the importance of fairness.
+the importance of fairness.
 Coming from a country that is known for hierarchy and seeing that everyone here demands fair treatment was very surprising.
 The whole flat organisational style is very different, and it is of the utmost importance to Finns that they are treated fairly.
 Everyone expects fair treatment in Finland, no matter their religion, sexual orientation etc., and if it does not happen, it is a very big deal.
 Two individuals should not be treated unequally – everyone should treat each other with respect.